outpaddling/Coding-Standards/README.md

 *Always* try to minimize memory use.

 1. Using more memory rarely speeds up a program and more often slows it down.
-Programs that use less memory have a better cache hit ratio and hence far better average memory response times.
+Programs that use less memory have a better cache hit ratio, and hence far better average memory response times.
 Cache access is an order of magnitude faster than DRAM access.
     Suppose cache access time is 3 nanoseconds and DRAM access takes 30 nanoseconds.
 If data are found in the cache 90% of the time, then our average memory access time is 3 ns * .9 + 30 ns * .1 = 5.7 ns.
 A slight drop in the hit ratio to 80% give us 3 ns * .8 + 30 ns * .2 = 8.4 ns.
-    That's a 47% increase in run time.
+    That's a 47% increase in memory access time, which is often a significant portion of total run time.

+    One of the most common mistakes among programmers is using arrays where they are not needed, simply because it is intuitive.
+Many programmers, upon seeing the words "list of ..." in the specification, immediately think of an array, vector, or similar data structure, and code their program to inhale all the data into memory before processing it.
+A *streaming* data processing design is far better choice when it is feasible.
+I.e. read one input value into a *scalar* variable, process it, output the results.

     Occasionally
     it is advantageous to bring large amounts of data into memory (e.g. sorting, hash tables), but usually not.
 As an example, adding two matrices stored in files
     and saving the result to another file does not require the use of arrays.
+    This can easily be done using a streaming design.
     (Think about it.)
-Using arrays for this task only slows down the program and limits the size of the matrices it can process efficiently to the computer's RAM capacity (swap is not efficient here).
+Using arrays for this task only slows down the program, and limits the size of the matrices it can process efficiently to the computer's RAM capacity (swap is not efficient here).
+Also, the virtual memory size (RAM + swap) is an absolute limit on the matrix size.
+    If we use a streaming design instead, the only limit on matrix size is the amount of disk space, generally many times larger than RAM and swap.

 2. Higher memory use increases the likelihood that the program will not be able to run at all.
 It's foolish to assume that every computer